-When a payment fails, a fee* is added to the installment, your due dates are automatically rescheduled, and no new purchases or other payment reschedules are authorized until the entire order associated with the payment is paid in full.
-The failed payment's new due date also cannot be rescheduled.
-However, if you resolve the failed payment within 48 hours,** the fee will automatically be waived.
+When a payment fails, no new purchases or other payment reschedules are authorized until the failed payment is corrected and fully processed.
+(Note that if you pay with a checking account, the processing time is up to 4 business days.)
+The failed payment's new due date also cannot be rescheduled, but you may pay it early.
+If you resolve the failed payment within 48 hours*, the fee will be waived.

 Why did my payment fail?